Phase 1: Observing the phenomenon

 - Collaborative collection of bibliographic sources and case studies

-- Critical analysis, data triangulation, and insight synthesis
+- Critical analysis, collaborative discussion, and insight synthesis

 Phase 2: Impact on UX Design